Shreyas-channa/Gym-training/README.md

 User Interface: This component encompasses the various UI elements and views for:

 Setting fitness goals and tracking progress

 Planning and scheduling workouts

 Analyzing workout data and statistics

-Engaging with the social community (e.g., forums, chat) Managing personal settings (e.g., profile, notifications) The client application can be developed as:
+Engaging with the social community (e.g., forums, chat)

+Managing personal settings (e.g., profile, notifications)

+The client application can be developed as:

 Native app for iOS and Android platforms

-Using cross-platform frameworks like React Native or Flutter API Gateway: Acts as a single entry point for client requests, routing them to appropriate backend services.
+Using cross-platform frameworks like React Native or Flutter

+API Gateway: Acts as a single entry point for client requests, routing them to appropriate backend services.

 Authentication and Authorization: Handles user authentication and authorization using industry-standard protocols like OAuth.

 # # Technology Stack
 Frontend: HTML, CSS, JavaScript, UI Library, Frontend Framework

 Backend: Node.js , Express.js

-Database: Azure Cosmos DB, Azure Blob Storage, Storage API
+Azure Services: Azure Virtual Machine, Azure Blob Storage, Storage API

 # # Screenshots